DataClub-Bioinformatics/Networks/README.md

 # Networks
-Cytoplots and network visualization in python and js
+Cytoplots and network visualization in python and cytoscape.js